simple2d/simple2d/README.md

 git submodule update --remote
 ```

-Alternatively, you can clone the repo and update the submodule in one step using:
+Alternatively, you can clone the `simple2d` repo and init the `test_media` submodule in one step using:

 ```bash
 git clone --recursive https://github.com/simple2d/simple2d.git
 ```

-To get the latest changes from `test_media`, like when new commits are available, simply run `git submodule update --remote`.
+To get the latest changes from `test_media`, simply run `git submodule update --remote`.

 ### Building the Tests